Altinn/altinn-studio-docs/content/community/contributing/handbook/postgres/best-practice-postgresql.md

 ---

 ## Introduction
-This is a work-in-progress and will contain non-peer-reviewed statements.
+This is a work-in-progress.
 Reader discretion is adviced!

 ## Index
 Consider the following when creating an index